NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 Cowboys’ expected starting offensive line Sunday vs. Colts: LT: Tyron Smith LG: Xavier Su’a-Filo C: Joe Looney RG: Connor Williams RT: La’el Collins

-On the bright side, the defense is set to welcome back Sean Lee, who has missed the last five games with a hamstring injury.
+On the bright side, the defense is set to welcome back Sean Lee, who has missed the past five games with a hamstring injury.
 While rookie Leighton Vander Esch has filled the void with aplomb, the Cowboys figure to bring the former All-Pro linebacker back into the fold.
+As head coach Jason Garrett said, per ESPN.com's Todd Archer:

 The Colts may also play without a significant offensive piece.
 T.Y.
 Hilton, who missed practice throughout the week with an ankle injury, is uncertain to suit up: